Ankle Surgery

 Symptoms

-• Swelling or redness in the affected area
+• Swelling or tenderness in the Achilles tendon area

 Diagnosis